“For my thoughts are not your thoughts,Isaiah 55:8-9 NIV

 and my thoughts than your thoughts.

-As an intelligent and thoughtful human I like to think that I understand the world around me.
-While I realize there are whole fields of knowledge that lie outside my current grasp, I am confident that given enough effort I could gain an understanding in them.
+As an intelligent and thoughtful human, I like to think that I understand the world around me.
+While I realize there are whole fields of knowledge that lie outside my current grasp, I am confident that given enough effort I could gain an understanding of them.
 And it is tempting to apply that same thought to God.
 While I don’t currently understand all that he is doing, if I work at it hard enough I should be able to.

 But this reminder in Isaiah is a good reality check.
 God is not like me in any appreciable way.
 Yes, I am made in his image.
 But the image of me on my driver’s license is only like me in a superficial way.
-And the same holds true for me as God’s image bearer.
+And the same holds true for me as God’s image-bearer.

 And it is important that I recognize that.
 I cannot expect to understand why he does much of what he does.
 No matter how intelligent or educated I am, I am still finite.
 And unable to grasp the infinite.
 God has a purpose in his creation that I only see dimly.
 And he is steadily moving his creation toward that ultimate purpose.